ddev/ddev/README.md

 ## Installation
 ### Installation Script

-You can paste this line of code to your terminal to download, verify, and install ddev using our [install script](https://github.com/drud/ddev/blob/master/install_ddev.sh):
+Linux and macOS end-users can use this line of code to your terminal to download, verify, and install ddev using our [install script](https://github.com/drud/ddev/blob/master/install_ddev.sh):
 ```
 curl https://raw.githubusercontent.com/drud/ddev/master/install_ddev.sh | bash
 ```